Essex Addiction Treatment Resources

-With a population of 44,000 people, Essex isn’t a large city with many medical centers, so you may be worried about how many options you’ll have for drug rehab in Essex, Vermont.
+With its small population, Essex isn’t a large city with many medical centers, so you may be worried about how many options you’ll have for drug rehab in Essex, Vermont.
 However, there are several great rehab centers within a 150-mile radius of the city.
 Some of them are out of state but are still only a two-hour drive away.
 It’s common for people all across the U.S. to travel out of state to receive drug addiction treatment.
 Choosing the right drug rehab that appeals to you is important for a successful recovery.

 Drug Use Statistics in Vermont

-In 2017, Vermont increased its drug addiction treatment capacity.
+In recent years, Vermont has increased its drug addiction treatment capacity.
 New rehab centers were opened, including a women’s residential rehab and a medication-assisted treatment center.
 A rehab program was set up to address the needs of people who are 60 years old and older as well.
+Despite this, the drug use in Vermont has remained problematic.
+In 2019, almost 7.8% of people in Vermont who were 65 years old or older engaged in risky alcohol drinking, compared to the national average of 7.2%.

 Marijuana use has increased in Vermont as 18% of adults were using marijuana in 2016 compared to 13% in 2013.
 Approximately 25% of fatal motor vehicle crashes in 2017 involved marijuana.
 Although marijuana is believed by many people to be a fairly safe drug, it’s possible to become psychologically addicted.
 Some people find that their lives suffer as a result of their marijuana use.
 They may fail to keep up with work responsibilities and become depressed.